-When in the manual mode, using the auto cycle works the same way, until the spindle reaches the third stop.
+When in the manual mode the first part of the auto cycle remains the same.
 After the washout cycle the machine will not do a rapid up to stop four.
 The spindle will stop at the third stop and wait to be manually retracted.